 This key introductory OU level 1 law module is taught entirely online and considers the nature and role of law.
 It examines the role and function of a legal system by considering why laws develop, how laws are created, interpreted and applied and the role that law plays in regulating and administering justice within a society.
 The relationship between law, judicial reasoning, public policy and politics is also explored.
 The key aspects of law making in England and Wales are covered, including the mechanisms created for the administration and enforcement of justice in these jurisdictions.
 The module also considers a number of fundamental legal concepts such as liability, culpability, evidence and sanctions.
-You will work through the module using a blend of online text materials, audio, video, and interactive online activities.
+You'll work through the module using a blend of online text materials, audio, video and interactive online activities.

 What you will study

-The module will cover a range of substantive legal principles and the law making framework in England and Wales.
+The module covers a range of substantive legal principles and the law making framework in England and Wales.
 Throughout your studies you will develop a number of key legal academic skills and learn to interpret and apply the laws which have been created by the Westminster Parliament, the Welsh Assembly, the courts and European institutions.

 The module begins by asking you to consider the nature and sources of law.
 Why do we have law and what role does law play.
 It then examines the fundamental principles which form the UK’s constitution before considering law making in England and Wales.
-Through your studies of the law making process you will learn about the range of institutions and bodies which have power to make law which impacts directly or indirectly in the UK.
+Through your studies of the law making process you'll learn about the range of institutions and bodies which have power to make law which impacts directly or indirectly in the UK.

-You will then explore how laws are administered and what sanctions can be imposed when laws are broken.
+You'll then explore how laws are administered and what sanctions can be imposed when laws are broken.
 Creating law is only one aspect of the legal system and you will consider the importance within a legal system of the administration of justice and the relationship between judicial reasoning, public policy and politics.
 Fundamental legal concepts will be introduced, such as evidence (burden, proof and truth), legal personality, culpability and liability.